 Average reading time: 10 minutes

-The past year has done more than just remind the world how important healthcare is, it has highlighted the importance of protecting healthcare services and individuals.
+The past couple of years have done more than just remind the world how important healthcare is, it has highlighted the importance of protecting healthcare services and individuals.
 As the pandemic hurtled across the globe, telehealth and remote patient monitoring (RPM) solutions became increasingly relevant, their value highlighted by the need rapid shift from contact-based care to virtual and the need for patient support in multiple locations and situations.
 The market also shows that telehealth and RPM are here to stay – the global telemedicine market is expected to reach $185 billion by 2026 with a CAGR of 23.5% and a report from S&P Global found that telehealth patient volumes increased by almost 4, 000% throughout the year.
 This is a technology and medical solution that’s here to stay and has far reaching impact on medicine and healthcare.

 Of course, it’s important to consider the technology that drives telehealth and RPM.
 Devices driven by the Internet of Things (IoT) offer the medical sector enormous potential in refining telehealth functionality and RPM capability.
 And this is reflected in the statistics with the expected size of the IoT market expected to reach $543 billion by 2025 with an expected global savings of $63 billion.